 The University of Chicago Administrative Records Survey

-At the request of the University Provost and the Secretary of the University, the University of Chicago Archives is launching a campus-wide University administrative records survey.
+In 2012, at the request of the University Provost and the Secretary of the University, the University of Chicago Archives launched a campus-wide University administrative records survey.

 The purpose of the survey is to assess the current status of inactive administrative records across the University (those no longer in regular or routine use) and to identify those records that are of historical value and not yet preserved in the University Archives.